oskualanen/Equipment-lifecycle-length-prediction/README.md

-# my-new-project
-Building AI course project
+# Using machine learning to predict the optimal lifecycle length of equipment.

+This is the final course project for the Building AI course.

+## Summary and background

-# This is an idea to use the K nearest neighbour algorithm to predict the optimal lifecycle length of a laboratory equipment.
+This is an idea to use the K nearest neighbour algorithm to predict the optimal lifecycle length of an equipment.
 In this model, Y is the age of the instrument at the point when it is disposed.
 There are a total of values of X (X1-X4) consisting of parameters that are most likely to affecting the optimal length of the instrument.

-These may include: (1) the number of failure events, (2) the utilization hours of the instrument, (3) the years left of support from the instrument provider and (4) the number of backup instruments in the laboratory.
+Evaluating the best lifecycle length of equipment is an important task in a business setting, because purchasing new equipment costs money (from tens of thousands of euros to millions of euros).
+As such, it is resonable to expect that the equipment should be utilized in a production settings for as long as possible.

-## This is KKN model
+## This is the proposed KKN model:

 import pandas as pd
 from sklearn.metrics import mean_squared_error, r2_score
 from sklearn.neighbors import KNeighborsRegressor